MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-allow-the-null-state-for-a-check-box-and-a-toggle-button.md

 ---

-# How to: Allow the Null State for a Check Box and a Toggle Button
+# Allow the Null State for a Check Box and a Toggle Button

 The following example uses the  **TripleState** property to allow Null as a legal value of a **[CheckBox](../../../api/Outlook.checkbox.md)** and a **[ToggleButton](../../../api/Outlook.togglebutton.md)**.
 The user controls the value of  **TripleState** through ToggleButton2.
 The user can set the value of a **CheckBox** or **ToggleButton** based on the value of **TripleState**.
 However, when a control is set to  **Null**, no event is fired.